-- 3. Access to navigational channels: Shipping, fishing, and boating activities are not planned for the Project site.
-The Project will not prevent access to existing navigation channels, except during a coastal storm event when the Hurricane Barrier and sector gates would be closed. - 4.
+- 1. Competition for space: The Project will provide increased protection to water-dependent activities as well as to existing and reasonably foreseeable development located inland of the CSRMUs.
+There is no competing use for the CSRMU locations. - 2.
+In-place facilities and services: Existing in-place facilities and service will be sufficient to support this Project. - 3.
+Access to navigational channels: Shipping, fishing, and boating activities are not planned for the Project site.
+The Project will not prevent access to existing navigation channels - 4.
 Compatibility with adjacent uses and protection of other coastal resources: The Project is compatible with adjacent properties and will enhance the surrounding community and environmental quality of Rockaway by protecting coastal resources from damaging coastal storms similar to Hurricane Sandy. - 5.
 Preference to underutilized sites: Not applicable to the Project.
 However, the Project protects underutilized sites from coastal storm damage. - 6.
 Providing for expansion: The Project does not prevent current or reasonably foreseeable future water-dependent uses.
 The CSRMUs are designed to provide 50-years of coastal storm protection with a minimal footprint such that long-term space needs and future demand for land are not limited.

-FISH AND WILDLIFE POLICIES
+2 FISH AND WILDLIFE POLICIES